Policy: Switching Between Long-Term Leasing & Short-Term Stays

 - Should the owner wish to switch rental models, they must notify Property Providers in writing with as much notice as possible.

-- Should the owner confirm they are willing to adhere to our recommendations the switch can be organised.
-Or at this point your request to switch can be respectfully denied by the agency if the property is not suitable for the alternate rental offering.
+- Should the owner confirm they are willing to adhere to our recommendations, the switch can be organized.
+Otherwise, at this point, the request to switch can be respectfully denied by the agency if the property is not suitable for the alternate rental offering.

-- For the rental model switch to be approved, the owner must commit to the chosen model for a minimum period of 6 months to make it worthwhile conducting the changeover.
-I.e. A property cannot flip back and forth constantly as this can create confusion and conflict.
+- For the rental model switch to be approved, the owner must commit to the chosen model for a minimum period of six-months to make it worthwhile to conduct the changeover i.e. a property cannot flip back and forth constantly as this can create confusion and conflict.

-- An initial upfront commitment of 6 months is where the agency defines whether an occupancy is long-term or short-term.
-Importantly short-term rentals that begin as less than 6 months as an initial term and then extend beyond 6 months are still considered a short-term rental as the occupant’s intent remains that they require the property for temporary accommodation purposes.
+- An initial upfront commitment of six months is where the agency defines whether occupancy is long-term or short-term.
+Importantly, short-term rentals that begin as less than six months as an initial term and then extend beyond six months are still considered short-term rentals as the occupant’s intent remains that they require the property for temporary accommodation purposes.

 Contracts, Finance & Legal: